Saingsophea/tron-tvl-list/README.md

 * `homepage`[Required]: the home page of your Defi project.
 * `MarketCapLink`[Optional]: so your TVL can appear on Coinmarketcap or Coingecko. (https://coinmarketcap.com/currencies/#TOKEN or https://www.coingecko.com/en/coins/#TOKEN)

-* `url`[Required]: the url to get your specific Defi project's TVL, the result should be JSON format:
+* `URL`[Required]: the URL to get your specific Defi project's TVL, the result should be in JSON format:
 ```
 {
-    "tvl": 3298643126.37
+    "tv": 3298643126.37
 }
 ```
-where `3298643126.37` unit is `$` (dollar), calculates as the sum of all `(StakedTokenAmount-BorrowedTokenAmount) * currentTokenPrice`.
+where `3298643126.37` unit is `$` (dollar), calculated as the sum of all `(StakedTokenAmount-BorrowedTokenAmount) * currentTokenPrice`.

 * `category`[Required]: (Yield/DEX/Lending/Minting/Assets/Insurance/Options/Indexes/Staking) Please choose only one.

-* `poolAddresses`[Required]: the pool contract addresses related with this Defi project.
+* `poolAddresses`[Required]: the pool contract addresses related to this Defi project.

 3) Submit PR with the changed JSON file.

 Follow the PR template below:
 ```
 ## **Please provide the following information for your Defi project.**
-Please include change to the `defiProjectList.json` file in the PR.
+Please include a change to the `defiProjectList.json` file in the PR.
-DON'T modify any other projet's contents.
+DON'T modify any other project's contents.

 ##### Twitter Link:
 https://twitter.com/defi_sunio